How to get rid of swelling on the cheek. What to do if your cheek is swollen, but the tooth does not hurt

 • hypothermia and others.

-All of the above reasons are the focus of the development and spread of infection, which leads to the occurrence of periostitis.
-Food leftovers can also rot and become a breeding ground for pathogenic bacteria that provoke the appearance of flux, which is why it is so important to keep your mouth and teeth clean.
+All of the above reasons are a source of development and spread of infection, which leads to the occurrence of periostitis.
+Leftover food can also rot and become a favorable environment for the proliferation of pathogenic bacteria that provoke the appearance of gumboil, which is why it is so important to keep your mouth and teeth clean.

 Symptoms of periostitis